blackpiratelive/blog/content/the-hyprland-experience.md

 ## Other things
 I didn't have any problems with wayland.
 Although I had to relearn a few things.
 For example I cannot figure out how to change brightness of the monitor of my laptop.
 Using ``brill`` command now I can change brightness.
 Syntax for it is little bit too much complicated, need to make it into a keybinding.
 Also why is it that if I lower my brightness too much it would completely shut down the monitor backlight?
 And then I won't be able to see anything to even revert back.
 Audio also gave me some pain which can be attributed to my skill (or the lack thereof), as I installed other DE which came with their own audio configuration, which supposedly messed with my configuration.
 But right now I have it working smoothly.
-Also keyboard buttons to change volume also working flawlessly..
+Also keyboard buttons to change volume working flawlessly.

 ## Conclusion
 Hyprland is the very first window manager that I installed from scratch and configured it myself.
 Despite of that it was relatively easy to install and configure.
 Came for the animations, staying for total experience.